MarinosDakis/Student-Profile-Display/README.md

 [1] Clone repository or download files.

-[2] Open folder in code editor and make sure you are in the correct path that contains client.
+[2] Open folder in code editor and make sure you are in the correct path that contains the client folder.

-[3] navigate to the client directory: "cd client".
+[3] Navigate to the client directory: "cd client".

 [4] If you don't have the node modules folder, type "npm install" in the terminal.
 Then, type "npm start" in the terminal.